Barclays settles Libor 'test case' before UK trial

 Graiseley Properties, the parent of Guardian Care Homes, had claimed that interest rate hedging products it was sold by Barclays were invalid because the bank had manipulated Libor rates, to which some of the products' prices were linked.

-It sued Barclays for 70 million pounds ($116 million).
+It sued Barclays for 70 million pounds.
 Barclays said Guardian owed it the same amount, and was trying to get out of repaying it.

 "The parties have negotiated and agreed to a commercial restructuring of Graiseley's debt, which reflects the impact of changes in conditions in this sector over the last few years.
 Graiseley has withdrawn the litigation," a spokesman for Barclays said.